Skip to main content

 Residential Uses

 Subdivision Regulations: Looking at standards for dividing land into smaller parcels, including procedures, infrastructure requirements, and design standards.
-(Anticipated Public Hearings, Winter 2026)
+(Anticipated Public Hearings, Fall 2026/Winter 2027)

 Lots Without Street Frontage: Looking at requirements and processes for developing properties that lack direct street access, including provisions for access easements and development standards.
-(Anticipated Public Hearings, Spring 2026)
+(Anticipated Public Hearings, June 2026)

 Historic Preservation Regulations

 Board of Architectural Review Development Project Review Processes: Examining the BAR review process for DSUP projects to formalize the concept review and ensure consistency between the DSUP and BAR approvals.
-(Anticipated Public Hearings, December 2025)
+(Anticipated Public Hearings, Fall 2026)

 Historic District Ordinance Consistency: Examining review standards and section ordering to improve consistency across the different historic districts and create more pathways for administrative approval.
-(Anticipated Public Hearings, December 2025)
+(Anticipated Public Hearings, Fall 2026)

 Historic District Ordinance Language: Cleaning up the ordinance to ensure the language used is clear, concise, and equitable, while removing outdated and irrelevant references.
-(Anticipated Public Hearings, December 2025)
+(Anticipated Public Hearings, Fall 2026)

 Maintenance and Alteration Requirements: Reviewing standards for routine maintenance, repairs, and alterations to historic properties to clarify what projects require review.
-(Anticipated Public Hearings, December 2025)
+(Anticipated Public Hearings, Fall 2026)

 Historic District ATM Regulations: Reviewing regulations that affect where an ATM can be installed in the historic districts.
-(Anticipated Public Hearings, December 2025)
+(Anticipated Public Hearings, Fall 2026)

 Historic District Curb Cut Regulations: Updating how curb cut applications are reviewed in the Old and Historic Alexandria District.
-(Anticipated Public Hearings, December 2025)
+(Anticipated Public Hearings, Fall 2026)

 Commercial Uses